Henry Flood

-Henry Flood (1732 – 2 December 1791) was an Irish statesman and Lord Chief Justice of the King's Bench for Ireland.
-He was educated at Trinity College Dublin, and afterwards at Christ Church, Oxford, where he became proficient in the classics.
-He was a leading Irish politician, and a friend of Henry Grattan, the leader of the Irish Patriot Party.
+Henry Flood (15 April 1732 – 2 December 1791) was an Irish politician, statesman, and Lord Chief Justice of the King's Bench for Ireland.
+He was a leading Irish politician and parliamentarian serving in both the Irish and British parliaments at various stages from 1759 to 1790, and a friend of Henry Grattan, the leader of the Irish Patriot Party.
 He became an object of public interest in 1770, when he was put on trial for murder, after killing a political rival in a duel.

+He was educated at Trinity College, Dublin, and afterwards at Christ Church, Oxford, where he became proficient in the classics.
 Henry was the son to Warden Flood.
 He was married to Lady Frances Beresford, daughter of Marcus Beresford, 1st Earl of Tyrone, and Lady Catherine Power, who brought him a large fortune.

 Irish Parliament

 In 1759, he entered the Irish parliament as member for County Kilkenny, a seat he held until 1761.
 There was at that time no party in the Irish House of Commons that could truly be called national, and until a few years before there had been none that deserved even the name of opposition.
 The Irish parliament was still constitutionally subordinate to the English privy council; it had practically no powers of independent legislation, and none of controlling the policy of the executive, which was nominated by the ministers in London.
-Though the majority of the people were Roman Catholics, no person of that faith could either enter parliament or exercise the franchise; the penal code, which made it almost impossible for a Roman Catholic to hold property, to follow a learned profession, or even to educate his children, and which in numerous particulars pressed severely on the Roman Catholics and subjected them to degrading conditions, was as yet unrepealed, though in practice largely obsolete; the industry and commerce of Ireland were throttled by restrictions imposed, in accordance with the economic theories of the period, in the interest of the rival trade of Great Britain.
+Though the majority of the people were Roman Catholics, no person of that faith could either enter parliament or exercise the franchise; the penal code, which made it almost impossible for a Roman Catholic to hold property, to follow a learned profession, or even to educate his children, and which in numerous particulars pressed severely on the Roman Catholics and subjected them to degrading conditions, was as yet un-repealed, though in practice largely obsolete; the industry and commerce of Ireland were throttled by restrictions imposed, in accordance with the economic theories of the period, in the interest of the rival trade of Great Britain.
 Men like Anthony Malone and Hely-Hutchinson fully realised the necessity for far-reaching reforms; and it only needed the ability and eloquence of Flood in the Irish House of Commons to raise up an independent party in parliament, and to create in the country a public opinion with definite intelligible aims.

 The chief objects for which Flood strove were the shortening of the duration of parliament which had then no legal limit in Ireland except that of the reigning sovereign's life, the reduction of the scandalously heavy pension list, the establishment of a national militia, and, above all, the complete legislative independence of the Irish parliament.
 For some years little was accomplished; but in 1768 the English ministry, which had special reasons at the moment for avoiding unpopularity in Ireland, allowed an octennial bill (limiting the term of parliament to eight years) to pass, which was the first step towards making the Irish House of Commons in some measure representative of public opinion.